Once you know what you are looking at, finding the source of the fluid leak will be much easier.

 If it’s clear, watery, and under the air conditioner:

-- It’s probably normal condensation if you’ve used the air conditioner recently.
+- It’s probably normal condensation, if you’ve used the air conditioner recently.

-If it’s black or dark brown, greasy, and located under the engine area:
+And, If it’s black or dark brown, greasy, and located under the engine area:

 - Look around the oil filter